Gronis/OpenEcs/README.md

 health.value = 3; // <- does not apply any change

 ```
-Accessing a component which does not exist on a specified entity, will throw an exception.
+Accessing a component which does not exist on a specified entity, will trigger a runtime assertion.
 To check if an entitiy has a specified component, use the "has" function.

 ```cpp
 Entity entity = entities.create();